Clinton County, IN Marriage License Information

-If you plan to get married in Clinton County, MI, or elsewhere within Michigan, you must complete a marriage license application.
+If you plan to get married in Clinton County, IN, or elsewhere within Indiana, you must complete a marriage license application.
 You can get your marriage license in Clinton County or any other county throughout the state.
-Locations that distribute marriage licenses are typically located in the County Clerk office.
-Marriage licenses issued from Clinton County can be used throughout the state of Michigan.
+Locations that distribute marriage licenses are typically located in the Circuit Court.
+Marriage licenses issued from Clinton County can be used throughout the state of Indiana.

-Where Can I Get a Marriage License in Clinton County, Michigan?
+Where Can I Get a Marriage License in Clinton County, Indiana?

 Address and Phone Number: